GDSC-EPITA/gdsc-docker-epita/Readme.md

 #### Credit

-This workshop was inspired by the 2021 / 2022 promotion of epita students in the TCOM specialization and the assistant team of thoses promotions, special thanks to:
+This workshop was made by the GDSC of EPITA and inspired by the 2021 / 2022 promotion of epita students in the TCOM specialization and the assistant team of thoses promotions, special thanks to:
 - TCOM 2021 Tom Moulard, Martin Huvelle, Adrien Nebon-Carle
 - TCOM 2022 Corentin Lefevre-Pontalis, Adrien Devouassoux
 - EPITA GDSC 2023 Alexandre Dias, Mickael Chau